 XLON:VODorXJSE:STX40). - Select the cells, then go to the Data tab on the Ribbon.

-- In the Data Types group, choose Stocks which then converts the cell to a data type cell.
+- In the Data Types group, choose Stocks, which converts the cell to a data type cell.

-- In the little popup menu to the upper right of the cell, select characteristics including price, ticker, last trade time.
+- In the little popup menu to the upper right of the cell, select fields such as price, ticker, and last trade time.

 2. Activating Currency Data Types

-Similar to Stocks, this feature is available on Microsoft 365 subscriptions.
-Some users on older semi-annual update channels in enterprises might not see them until IT updates their Office build.
+These data types are available with Microsoft 365 subscriptions.
+Some users on older semi-annual enterprise update channels may not see them until their Office build is updated.

-- Type in the currency pair into a cell (e.g.
+- Enter the currency pair into a cell (e.g.

 GBPZAR). - Select the cell, then go to the Data tab on the Ribbon.